Improved Direct Product Theorems for Randomized Query Complexity: Threshold direct product theorems

 Note that we assume the gambler never attains a fortune greater than 1 at any table; this restriction is easily removed, but it holds naturally in the settings where we'll apply the Lemma.

-\begin{proof} We use the term `$\mathcal{A}$-success' to refer to the event $[\{ j \in [k]: X_{j, N} = 1\} \in \mathcal{A}]$ whose probability we are bounding.
+\begin{proof} We use the term ``$\mathcal{A}$-success'' to refer to the event $[\{ j \in [k]: X_{j, N} = 1\} \in \mathcal{A}]$ whose probability we are bounding.

 We first make a simplifying observation: we claim it is without loss of generality to assume that between each consecutive times $(t, t+1)$, at most one of the fortunes changes, and that the fortune subject to change is determined by $t$.
-To see this, consider any family $\mathcal{X}$ obeying the Lemma's assumptions, and `split' each transition $(t, t + 1)$ into a sequence of $k$ transitions, in the $j$-th of which the $j$-th fortune is subject to change (according to the same distribution governing its transition between $t$ and $t+1$ in the original sequence).
-The Lemma's assumptions continue to hold for this modified family of sequences; here we are using our original assumption that $\{X_{1, t+1}, \ldots, X_{k, t+1}\}$ are independent conditioned on $U_t$.
-Also, the probability of $\mathcal{A}$-success is unchanged.
-So assume from now on that $\mathcal{X}$ obeys this extra assumption, and for $0 \leq t < N$, let $j_t \in [k]$ be the index of the fortune subject to change between times $t$ and $t + 1$.
+Call a family of sequences with this property ``nice.''
+To see this, consider any family $\mathcal{X}$ obeying Lemma~\ref{gamblers}'s assumptions, and modify it by ``splitting'' each transition $(t, t + 1)$ into a sequence of $k$ transitions, in the $j$-th of which the $j$-th fortune changes (according to the same distribution governing its transition in the original sequence).